surfinzap/typopo/docs/BACKLOG.md

 # Backlog for typopo

-* fix this e- shopu
-* consider fix that: - dashes at the beginning of the sentence
+* consider fixing that: - dashes at the beginning of the sentence

 * non-breaking space between currency and number
 * consider resolving single-word widows